I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: Sunlight Shining on the Earth's Surface

 \subsection{Discussion of Brittin and Gamow Effect}

-There is also a contradiction in this theory.
-On the one hand, it predicts that solar photons lower the entropy level on the earth's surface, and this logically follows from the temperature gradient.
-However the reduction in entropy level of a closed system is contrary to the second law of thermodynamics.
-In order to remove this contradiction, we conclude that there is something missing from Brittin and Gamow's theory, or the second law of thermodynamics, or both.

-In classical thermodynamics, the entropy increases with the arrow of time.\cite{Eddington} Quite a lot has been written about \textit{time} in recent decades, but mainly from a theoretical or philosophical point of view.\cite{TimeA, TimeB, TimeC} However, we are concerned with a very specific problem.
-What happens to time when a solar photon interacts with the earth's surface, thereby lowering its entropy level?
+In classical thermodynamics, the entropy increases with the arrow of time.\cite{Eddington} What happens to time when a solar photon interacts with the earth's surface, thereby lowering its entropy level?
 Is the direction of time reversed (e.g. locally), either momentarily or more persistently, when the photon lowers the entropy level?
-We conclude that it logically must, because otherwise Eddington's arrow of time would be violated, and the second law of thermodynamics also.
-Therefore what is missing from Brittin and Gamow's theory, is a theory of space-time with a second time dimension which flows from the future to the past.
-(Experimental support for this reasoning is given in the following reference.\cite{Ellis1})
+We conclude that it logically must be reversed, because otherwise Eddington's arrow of time would be violated, and the second law of thermodynamics also.
+Therefore what is missing from Brittin and Gamow's theory, is a theory of space-time with a second time dimension which is directed from the future to the past.
+(Experimental evidence for this reasoning is given in the following reference.\cite{Ellis1})

-There are several theories with two time dimensions.
-For example, 11-dimensional extended supersymmetry in M-theory is really a 12-dimensional SUSY with an SO(10,2) symmetry.\cite{Bars1A, Bars1B, Bars1C, Bars1D} F-theory in twelve dimensions (12-D) is similar.\cite{Vafa} But these second time dimensions are compactified.
-K\"ohn has taken a different approach and added a second time dimension to the Einstein-Friedmann equations.\cite{Kohn} This enables him to solve the cosmological constant problem, but the second time dimension, whilst not compactified, is on the spacial scale of the Planck length.
-Bars and his colleagues have done the most work in this area of two-time physics.\cite{Bars2} However, neither of his two time dimensions help explain the phenomena which interest us.
-Furthermore, there does not appear to be any GUT which predicts a second time dimension which flows from the future to the past.